CSCfi/csc-user-guide/docs/accounts/billing.md

     For LUMI billing, [see the LUMI documentation](https://docs.lumi-supercomputer.eu/runjobs/lumi_env/billing/){ target=_blank }.

+    The use of Fairdata IDA and Kaivos doesn't consume billing units.

 ## Monitoring billing unit consumption

 In the _My Projects_ page in [MyCSC](https://my.csc.fi) you can study the